Why Choose Copper?

 Copper Metal – Durable and Flexible for Outdoor Needs Such as Copper Awnings

 Metal copper awnings can be used for doors or windows on a residence or commercial property to add a look of tradition and elegance.
-Other copper accessories such as copper gutters, weather vanes, chimney caps and cupolas each have unique applications which can serve to dress up the exterior of any building.
+Other copper accessories such as copper gutters, chimney caps and cupolas each have unique applications which can serve to dress up the exterior of any building.

 Architectural Uses for Copper